ricardojudo/aws-lambda-spring/README.md

 ## SpringBootLambdaHandler

 Entry point of the execution.
-This handler sets the spring context and delegates the core to a `java.util.function.Function` instance
+This handler initializes the spring context and delegates the core to a `java.util.function.Function` instance

 ## Function implementation